-EVOLUTION'S COMPLIANCE WITH RECOMMENDATIONS Continuous Disclosure The Board has designated the Executive Chairman, Company Secretary and the Vice President Investor Relations as the individuals responsible for overseeing and coordinating disclosure of information to the ASX as well as communicating with the ASX.
-The Board has established a written policy for ensuring compliance with ASX listing rule disclosure requirements and accountability at Senior Executive level for that compliance.
+RECOMMENDATION EVOLUTION'S COMPLIANCE WITH RECOMMENDATIONS 5.1 A listed entity should: Continuous Disclosure (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and The Board has designated the Executive Chairman, Company Secretary and the Vice President Investor Relations as the individuals responsible for overseeing and coordinating disclosure of information to the ASX as well as communicating with the ASX.
+The Board has established a written policy for ensuring compliance with ASX listing rule disclosure requirements and accountability at Senior Executive level for that compliance. (b) disclose that policy or a summary of it.
 A copy of the Continuous Disclosure Policy is available on the Company's corporate governance page on the Company's website or can be accessed via this link .
 In accordance with this policy, Senior Executives that become aware of potentially price sensitive information must immediately report this to the individuals noted above.
 The policy is periodically reviewed by the Board to ensure that it is effective and remains consistent and current with relevant laws and ASX requirements.
 The Board provides shareholders with timely, factual and clear information by applying this policy.
 The policy includes identifying matters that may have a material effect on the price of the Company's securities, notifying them to the ASX, posting them on the Company's website and issuing media releases to enable investors to assess the impact of the information when making investment decisions.